powellgenomicslab/DropletQC/README.md

 fraction; `nuclear_fraction_tags` and `nuclear_fraction_annotation`.

-If your BAM file contains region tags which identify aligned reads as intronic or exonic, such as those produced by 10x Genomics’ CellRanger software, then the simplest and fastest way to calculate the nuclear fraction is to point `nuclear_fraction_tags` to the directory:
+If your BAM file contains region tags which identify aligned reads as intronic or exonic, such as those produced by 10x Genomics’ Cell Ranger software, then the simplest and fastest way to calculate the nuclear fraction is to point `nuclear_fraction_tags` to the directory: